epfl-ada/ada-2024-project-abracad4bra/README.md

 This analysis aims to show how horror movies both respond to and shape societal fears and evolutions, ultimately offering insight into society's subconscious and its evolving concerns over time.

 ## Research questions
-How did horror movies' scenarios evolve over time ?
+1- How did horror movies' scenarios evolve over time ?
 - General evolution of themes addressed
 - Analysis of different tropes

-Are there cultural specificities in horror ?
+2- Are there cultural specificities in horror ?
 - Are the themes addressed different around the world ?
 - Are horror movies as popular a genre everywhere ?

-How horror movies reflect societal evolution on diversity ?
+3- How horror movies reflect societal evolution on diversity ?

-Do historical events have an impact on horror movies scenarios ?
+4- Do historical events have an impact on horror movies scenarios ?

 ## Methods
+4- For various topics (terrorism, flu epidemics, nuclear disaster, petrol, communism…), we are going to perform a similarity calculation between a vectorized list of keywords related to the topic and the vectorized summary of each horror movie.
+The vectorization is done through building and training a word embedding model.
+Some historically dependent events are retrieved through chat-GPT and statistical analysis (Mann-Whitney U test) is done to estimate the significance of the change in time of the topic-related horror movies during the period of historical events.

 ## Additional datasets
 **Kaggle Horror movies dataset:**